RanitManik/foody/api/README.md

 ### Restaurant-Based Restrictions

-- **Managers**: Can only access restaurants and data for their assigned country's locations
+- **Managers**: Can only access restaurants and data for their assigned restaurant
 - **Members**: Can only access their assigned restaurant and related data
 - **Admins**: Have unrestricted access to all data